vzanlnx/rhel-disklist/README.md

 # rhel-disklist

- rhel-disklist - A simple bash script which shows disk information.
+A simple bash script which shows disk information.

  Usage: